-We appreciate that applying for funds can be time consuming so we aim to make our process as simple as possible.
+We appreciate that applying for funding is time consuming so we aim to make our process as simple as possible.

-- Check that you are eligible to apply for funding and read the Application Guidelines thoroughly for each Programme.
+- Check that you are eligible to apply for funding and read the appropriate programme guidelines thoroughly for each programme.

 Animal Partnership Programme

-Under this programme Animal Partners who work with Battersea can apply for one of two programmes:
+Under this programme Animal Partners who work with Battersea can apply for a grant either to:

-- Minimum Standards Programme - to enable a partner to work towards and attain the ADCH Minimum Standards.
+- Enable a partner to work towards and attain the ADCH Minimum Standards.

 Minimum Standards Programme

-This programme is open to any organisation who having attended an intensive Academy Course, have completed a change plan and for whom a small grant will enable them to put an aspect of change into being.
+This programme is open to any UK organisation who have attended an Intensive Academy Course, have completed a change plan and for whom a small grant will enable them to put an aspect of change into being.